 Why the name ‘NOPLAN’?

 I see the Australia wide NAPLAN process as a major contributor to this pedagogical change.
-NAPLAN has been running for ten contentious years now and has contributed to little improvement in Literacy and Numeracy on the worldwide stage.
-As I see it NAPLAN has no plan!
+NAPLAN has been running for over ten contentious years now and has contributed to little improvement in Literacy and Numeracy on the worldwide stage.
+As I see it NAPLAN has demonstrated NOPLAN for success!

 What is the NOPLAN Plan?

-Additional to our blog, the NOPLAN Plan is a sequenced series of activities, which can engage students in a number of ways.
+The NOPLAN Plan is a varied catalogue of activities, which can engage students in a number of ways.
 The program is solidly based on current syllabi and pedagogy.
 It is flexible enough to be used at school with a whole class, small group or individual.
 It is equally suited to home use by parents.
-Planned on levels, it can also be used across grades as either an enrichment, extension program or as a motivator for special needs children and reluctant learners.
+Planned on levels, it can also be used across grades as either an enrichment, extension program or for special needs children and reluctant learners.

-Whilst the blog page will provide an opportunity for informed and robust educational discussion, I also offer this site as a resource for parents and teachers who may want to explore and expand developmental opportunities for a particular child, or group of children.
+I offer this site as a resource for parents and teachers who may want to explore and expand developmental opportunities for a particular child, or group of children.
 There are some freebies available for you to try here.
 After that, there is an ever increasing array of resources for you to access for nominal charges.
 (Please draw upon my experience and help me earn a little “pocket money”.)

 Why use the NOPLAN Plan?